-Supreme Court Justices Express Caution About Entering Into Section 230 Debate
+Supreme Court Justices Express Caution About Entering Section 230 Debate

 During oral arguments for Gonzalez v.
 Google, justices repeatedly voiced concerns about potential unintended consequences.

-WASHINGTON, February 22, 2023 — Supreme Court justices expressed broad skepticism Tuesday about removing liability protections for websites that automatically recommend user-generated content, marking a cautious start to a pair of long-awaited cases involving the social media and free speech.
+WASHINGTON, February 22, 2023 — Supreme Court justices expressed broad skepticism about removing liability protections for websites that automatically recommend user-generated content, marking a cautious start to a pair of long-awaited cases involving platform liability for terrorist content.

 Gonzalez v.
 Google, argued on Tuesday, hinges on whether YouTube’s use of recommendation algorithms puts it outside the scope of Section 230, which generally provides platforms with immunity for third-party content.

 A separate case involving terrorism and social media, Twitter v.
-Taamneh, was argued before the high court on Wednesday.
-That second case raised many of the same issues, but Twitter centered on what constitutes “aiding and abetting” terrorism under the federal Anti Terrorism Act.
+Taamneh, was argued on Wednesday.
+Although the basic circumstances of the cases are similar — both brought against tech companies by the families of terrorist attack victims — the latter focuses on what constitutes “aiding and abetting” under the Anti-Terrorism Act.

 Section 230 arguments central to Gonzalez

-The Section 230 protection was at the heart of the Gonzalez.
-The provision of the Telecommunications Act of 1996 is credited by many experts with facilitating the development and enabling the daily workings of the internet.
+Section 230 protections are at the heart of Gonzalez.
+The provision, one of the few surviving components of the 1996 Communications Decency Act, is credited by many experts with facilitating the internet’s development and enabling its daily workings.

-But the plaintiffs in Gonzalez, brought by the family of a terrorist attack victim, argued that online platform YouTube should be held accountable for actively promoting harmful content.
+But the plaintiffs in Gonzalez argued that online platforms such as YouTube should be held accountable for actively promoting harmful content.

 As oral arguments commenced, Justice Elena Kagan repeatedly raised concerns that weakening Section 230 protections could have a wider impact than intended.
 “Every time anybody looks at anything on the internet, there is an algorithm involved… everything involves ways of organizing and prioritizing material,” she said.